#SAT/ACT Testing

 Why is it important to figure out accommodations early?

-For neurotypical students, this is more straightforward as they know the time limits for each section of the tests.
+For neurotypical students, this process is more straightforward, as they use the standard time limits for each section of the tests.

 For students who may qualify for accommodations, you want to figure out their accommodations BEFORE they even take the diagnostic tests.